LEE-HYUNSANG/UPBIT_ML/doc/f5_ml_pipeline.md

 study.
 This step expects at least one column containing the word `label` which is treated as the target.
 Execute it from the repository root with `python f5_ml_pipeline/06_optuna_tpe.py`.
+This step depends on the `optuna`, `lightgbm` and `scikit-learn` packages which are now included in `requirements.txt`.
+Install them before running the optimisation script.